 L.I.K.E. – Life Investment is the Key to Employment 2019

-The conducted international studies will present the necessary data for the creation of an innovative multilateral approach to include the target group – youths with mental health problems in the 15-29 age group, with a special focus on the Roma population.
+In the framework of the L.I.K.E. project, project partners initiated local and international research.
+The conducted local and international studies presented the necessary data for the creation of an innovative multilateral approach to include the target group – NEET youths (with mental health problems) in the 15-29 age group, with a special focus on the Roma population.

 - Association “Sustainability of progressive and open communication (SPOC), Bulgaria